What Is the Best Weight for Backing Fly Fishing?

 Backing weight: 30-pound test

-Backer: Dacron or gel-spun, depending on reel size and how you like it.
+Backer: Dacron or gel-spun, pick one depending on the reel size and how you like it

 Amount: 150-250 yards